 Traditionally, the resources of Albania's coast, as in most places, have been developed in a sectoral manner with little regard to the integrated nature of coastal and marine ecosystems.
-Coastal areas have been usually managed only around political/ administrative boundaries rather than environmental units, which often results in overlapping jurisdictions and responsibilities.
+Coastal areas have been usually managed only around political/administrative boundaries rather than environmental units, which often results in overlapping jurisdictions and responsibilities.
 Finally, sectoral approaches often target on short-term rewards without taking into account the long-term costs of resource depletion and the negative impacts that the development of one sector may have on other sectors.
-Should Albania maintain a status quo or, in other words, ad hoc and sectoral environmental quality and functioning, increase in conflicts among users of the coastal zone, and diminishing of natural and cultural resources available to those users.
+Should Albania maintain a status quoor, in other words, adhoc and sectoral environmental management and investment strategies, the result will be a further decline in environmental quality and functioning, increase in conflicts among users of the coastal zone, and diminishing of natural and cultural resources available to those users.
 There are numerous reasons why Albania needs ICAM today, the most important ones being: